 #task #unify-build @alice review papers, @bob run pipeline) — every mentioned peer's engine reads the active task plus the implicit "I'm being handed this slice".

 Closure notification.
-When #done lands, the engine on each member's machine emits a one-line summary into agent.log and (optionally per workgroup) pushes a Telegram DM to the user — notify_on_close: telegram | none in meta.yaml, defaulting to none.
+When #done lands, the engine on each member's machine emits a one-line summary into agent.log and (optionally per workgroup) pushes the summary to the owner's own apps via notify — notify_on_close in meta.yaml, defaulting to none.

 Budget inside workgroups